D9J9V/epic-blog/README.md

-# 🚀 My Blogging Platform with Sanity v3 CMS and Next.js 13
+# 🚀 EPIC LAB Content Platform with Sanity v3 CMS and Next.js 13

-Welcome to my blogging platform!
-This application is powered by Sanity v3 for content management and Next.js 13 for frontend rendering.
-You could also make your blog own blog basic on this project

 ## 📚 About the Project